zepeto-world/Obby-Template/README.md

-#Obby Template
+# Obby Template
-##📢 About
+## 📢 About
 Nice to meet you Creators! 👋 Welcome to obby template guide!
 With Obby you can create amazing parkour worlds to play with your friends!
 Now, are you ready to get started?

-##❓ How to create with obby template
+## ❓ How to create with obby template
-:tw-1f527: Installation and settings
+:wrench: Installation and settings
 - Download Unity Hub and Unity 2020.3.9f1 version. ([Download](https://unity.com/releases/editor/archive))
 - Pull the repository.

-> 💡 Enjoy and start creating with Obby Template! :tw-1f389:
+> 💡 Enjoy and start creating with Obby Template! :tada:

-##🔨 Tools
+## 🔨 Tools
 - **GameSettings**: General game statistics and settings

 Name |  Functionality